muldjord/skyscraper/README.md

 For almost any command line option, consider setting them in the `~/.skyscraper/config.ini` file as described [here](#docs/CONFIGINI.md).
 This will make the options permanent so you don't need to type them in all the time.

 #### Scraping and caching single roms or a subset of roms
 Sometimes you'd want to update the cached data for a single or a subset of roms.
 Skyscraper allows this by letting you either provide one or more single rom filenames to be added to the end of a command line OR by using the `--startat` and `--endat` options (read more about those options [here](docs/CLIHELP.md)).
 For single roms, here's an example: `Skyscraper -p amiga -s openretro "/path/to/rom name.lha"`.
 Be aware that this only updates the resource cache for this particular rom.
 It DOES NOT update it in your game list.
-To do so you need to regenerate the game list by simply leaving out the `-s` option entirely like so `Skyscraper -p [platform]`.
+To do so you need to regenerate the game list by simply leaving out the `-s` option entirely like so `Skyscraper -p <PLATFORM>`.

 ### config.ini
 A lesser known, but extremely useful, feature of Skyscraper is to add your desired config variables to `~/.skyscraper/config.ini`.
 Any options set in this file will be used by default by Skyscraper.
-So if you always use, for example, `-i [some folder]` on command line, you can set the matching option `inputFolder="[some folder]"` in the config.
+So if you always use, for example, `-i <SOME FOLDER>` on command line, you can set the matching option `inputFolder="<SOME FOLDER>"` in the config.

 For a full description of all availabe config options, check [here](docs/CONFIGINI.md).